xerolinux/XeroHub/content/posts/flatpak-tips/index.md

 ![[Image: wovEk8x.png]](https://i.imgur.com/wovEk8x.png)

-If you have to use the command line ultimately, it doesn’t make sense to download the fltapakref file.
+If you have to use the command line ultimately, it doesn’t make sense to download the flatpakref file.

 You can make things better by using Flatline.
 It’s a Browser extension and it makes that Install button useful by converting it into appstream link.